 - Understand where (and how much) your competitors are spending on ads

 - Compare (and benchmark) competitor strategies with your own

 - See what the best-performing advertisers are doing

 And more.
 From a database of 650,000 advertisers in 50-plus global markets.

-Create a free Semrush account to try a seven-day free trial with AdClarity.
+Create a free Semrush account to try AdClarity and Audience Intelligence.